 Come Meet the Newest Donkey in Palo Alto’s Barron Park

 There's a new donkey in town!
-Barron Park welcomed a 17-year old donkey named Jenny to the pasture in November, after iconic donkey Niner died last fall from health issues.
+Barron Park welcomed a 17-year old donkey named Jenny to the pasture in November, after iconic donkey Niner died from health issues last fall.

 Since the 1930s, the Barron Park neighborhood has been home to donkeys when Stanford professor Cornelis Bol, and his wife Joisa, included a donkey pasture on their property.
 The donkeys quickly became fixtures in the community and a favorite of neighborhood children whom the Bols allowed to play and ride the donkeys.
 There were seven donkeys in those early days.
 Today, Perry, and newcomer Jenny call the pasture home.
 Jenny is a full-sized donkey, while Perry is a miniature donkey who served as the model for the "Donkey" character in the movie Shrek.